valterkraemer/mavo-couchdb/README.md

 # Mavo-pouchdb

-A PouchDB backend plugin for [Mavo](https://mavo.io).
+A PouchDB backend plugin for [Mavo](https://mavo.io)  that allows realtime data.

-Mavo-pouchdb is made to work with [mavo-offline-interceptor](https://github.com/valterkraemer/mavo-offline-interceptor) that enables changes to be pushed from the server and offline support.
+Mavo-pouchdb is made to work with [mavo-offline-interceptor](https://github.com/valterkraemer/mavo-offline-interceptor) that caches data and makes Mavo continue to work when going offline.

 **Note**: Does not work well with Mavo 0.1.4 nor earlier.
 You may need to use the dev version of Mavo.